Drink driving reforms for lower range offences

 - NSW Police can now immediately suspend the licence of any driver caught drink driving on NSW roads, including lower range and first time offenders.

-- In the case of a first time, low, novice or special range offence, a driver’s licence may be suspended for a period of 3 months, coupled with an on-the‐spot fine of $561 (Level 7 penalty notice – value as at 2018/19, subject to change).
+- In the case of a first time, low, novice or special range offence, a driver’s licence may be suspended for a period of 3 months, coupled with an on-the‐spot fine of $572 (Level 7 penalty notice – value from 1 July 2019).

 - If you receive an immediate licence suspension, you are required to hand your licence to Police, and are not permitted to drive.
 You may need to make alternative arrangements to get home from the roadside or police station.